How have I never shared my funfetti cake recipe?!?! It’s mind blowing, especially considering it’s my very favorite cake flavor.

 I’d love to hear your thoughts on this funfetti cake recipe!
 Are you team funfetti or team confetti??

-If you try this funfetti cake recipe, please tag me @chelsweets.
-Also use the #chelsweets so that I can see your amazing creations!
+If you try this recipe, please tag me @chelsweets and use the #chelsweets, so I can see your beautiful creations!!

 Other Recipes You Might Like: